-I feel even less able to do my best work, maybe I’m not as invested and excited as I once was.
-Maybe I’ll just go to lunch early, have my favorite food to console myself.
+I feel even less able to do my best work and maybe I’m not as invested and excited as I once was.
+Perhaps I’ll go to lunch early and have my favorite food to console myself.

-But wait, no, maybe the problem she’s dealing with really is more urgent at this moment than the project due tomorrow.
-After all it is an emergency!
+But wait, no, maybe the problem she’s dealing with is more urgent now than the project due tomorrow.
+After all, it is an emergency!
 I know that she doesn’t have time until the problem is solved.

-She put her faith in me and tried to be encouraging but didn’t have the time or capacity in the moment.
+She put her faith in me and tried to be encouraging but didn’t have the time or capacity.

-Hmm, taking into account all of the feelings I’ve just processed, maybe what I can do is give her what I have, make notes on what needs to be refined and we can talk after the problem is resolved and she catches her breath.
+Considering all the feelings I’ve just processed, maybe I can give her what I have, make notes on what needs to be refined, and talk after the problem is resolved and she catches her breath.

-Maybe I can take a deep breath too, take a walk outside and get some fresh air.
+Maybe I can take a deep breath, walk outside, and get fresh air.
 It’s a nice day and that will help.

 I need to practice patience.
-Have a nourishing lunch, then get a game plan together, so that I’m prepared as much as I can be at this point in my work.
+Have a nourishing lunch, then get a game plan together so that I’m as prepared as possible at this point in my work.

-There is a simplicity in directly addressing the nuance of feeling which helps guide you in how to care for the feeling.
+There is a simplicity in directly addressing the nuance of feeling, which helps guide you in caring for the feeling.

-What if part of the problem with emotional eating isn’t really the food, but rather not being clear about the feeling or what to do with it?
+What if part of the problem with emotional eating isn’t the food but not being transparent about the feeling or what to do with it?

-What if you separate out the food from the feeling in a way that gives you more information about the feelings and possibilities for taking care of yourself, without focusing on food?
+What if you separate the food from the feeling in a way that gives you more information about the feelings and possibilities for taking care of yourself without focusing on food?

-The two systems – feeling and nourishment – are interrelated; we can’t truly separate them altogether, but we can separate them enough to find some clarity.
-They require different questions and most often different answers.
+The two systems – feeling and nourishment – are interrelated; we can’t truly separate them, but we can separate them enough to find clarity.
+They require different questions and, most often, different answers.

 Let food be food and emotions be emotions.